KenKundert/nestedtext/README.rst

             - Lue

-The format holds dictionaries (ordered collections of name/value pairs), lists (ordered collections of values) and strings organized hierarchically to any depth.
+The format holds dictionaries (ordered collections of name/value pairs), lists (ordered collections of values) and strings (text) organized hierarchically to any depth.
 Indentation is used to indicate the hierarchy of the data, and a simple natural syntax is used to distinguish the types of data in such a manner that it is not easily confused.
+Specifically, lines that begin with a word or words followed by a colon are dictionary items; a dash introduces list items, and a leading greater-than symbol signifies a line in a multiline string.

 Alternatives